Tackling our climate emergency - shrinking our footprint – treading more lightly on the Earth

 We intend to continue working to further reduce our carbon footprint as a church and as a congregation, and to demonstrate that our environmental concern is rooted in our religious faith, our approach to spirituality and our concern for social justice.

-We plan an Eco Fair - Open Church Day on Saturday 12 October 2019 - an opportunity for our neighbours to see what we have done and find out more about steps we can all take to tread more lightly on the earth.
+We held a successful Eco Fair - Open Church Day on Saturday 12 October 2019 - which was an opportunity for our neighbours to see what we have done and find out more about steps we can all take to tread more lightly on the earth.